-Pepper jelly is another favorite of mine.
-It’s sweet and spicy, and sometimes it can even be a little vinegary.
+Pepper jelly and jalapeño jam are other favourites of mine.
+It's sweet and spicy, and sometimes it can even be a little vinegary.
 I especially love toast with a thick layer of cream cheese or a mild goat cheese, and then topped with an embarrassing amount of pepper jelly.
 Sometimes I add lettuce or sprouts (if I have them on hand), in an attempt to be healthy.
 Greens on a pepper jelly toast happen rarely at best.
 I just want the jelly, really.

-All this to say that when I saw the recipe for cranberry-pepper jelly in the November issue of Bon Appétit, I had to make it.
-Combining two of my favorite jellies into one seemed like a genius idea to me, and boy was it ever.
-It’s quite spicy, loaded with cranberries, and with just a hint of sweetness.
+This recipe for cranberry-pepper jelly is from the November 2011 issue of Bon Appétit.
+Combining two of my favourite preserves into one seemed like a genius idea to me, and boy was it ever.
+It's quite spicy, loaded with cranberries, and with just a hint of sweetness.
 It would make a great accompaniment to a Thanksgiving turkey, or even just a simple Sunday roast chicken.
 Delicious!
-And yes, I also ate it by the spoonful, and dolloped over slices of Weston Première Fournée bread with some Chèvre des Neiges spread thick.
+And yes, I also ate it by the spoonful, and dolloped over slices of toasted bread with some goats cheese, spread thick.

 Spicy cranberry-pepper jelly